imagej/imagej.github.io/pages/ImgLib2_-_Accessibles.md

 description: test description
 ---

-%Replace% ImgLibMenu %Replace% In ImgLib2, images are represented by *Accessibles*. *Image* here refers to any (partial) function from coordinates to values.
+{% include imglibmenu %} In ImgLib2, images are represented by *Accessibles*. *Image* here refers to any (partial) function from coordinates to values.